Tax preparation: Save time, get your refund faster

 Focus first on income

 If you can’t give all your documents to your tax preparer at once, concentrate on providing your income statements—Forms W-2, 1099, and 1098.
-They are the basis of the return, notes John Sensiba, a certified public accountant and managing partner of Sensiba San Filippo in Pleasanton, Calif.
+In tax preparation, they are the basis of the return.

 If you can’t find a paper statement from an employer or investment company, check the entity’s website.
 Be aware that your state may now publish Form 1099-G, the state tax refund statement, online only; that’s the case with Connecticut, Missouri, New Jersey, New York, and Pennsylvania.
 To access that form through your state’s tax authority, go to this directory.